AudiTranscribe/AudiTranscribe/.github/CONTRIBUTING.md

 ## What To Contribute

 There are many ways to contribute to AudiTranscribe.
-There are three **big** types of contributions we are looking our
-for:

 - Improving the design of the application
 - Improving the efficiency of the program